Oromia: History

-Short Evidence from Arabic geographers, Ethiopian royal chronicles, and traditions demonstrates that Oromos were in the Ethiopian highlands and lowlands as early as the Middle Ages.
+Evidence from Muslim geographers and Ethiopian royal chronicles demonstrates that Oromos were in the Ethiopian Highlands as early as the Middle Ages.

-These societies maintained dynamic relations across frontiers—from the Christianized provinces of northern Shewa to the Muslim centers of Harar and the inland territories identified in Arabic sources as the Land of Gazla (Karla or Garla).
+These societies maintained dynamic relations across frontiers—from the Christianized provinces of northern Shewa to the Muslim centers of Harar.

 Modern day Shewa was historically divided into three subdivisions: Gerra-Medir, Mamma-Midir, and Lallo-Midir.
 These names derive from three early rulers—Gerra, Mamma, and Lallo—who governed the region before the rise of the Shewan dynasty.
 Accounts describe them as Christianized rulers.

 Arabic sources from the 13th century describe a region called Gazla, also rendered as Karla or Garla.
 The Andalusian geographer Ibn Saʿīd al-Maghribī provided one of the earliest known accounts:

 "The land of Kazla begins from the equator, neighbouring the Zanj of al-Habasha, and stretches south of Mount Murus, which is said to provide the people of Janbeyta and those regions with gold and silver mines.
-It lies four days’ journey from Janbeyta.
+It lies four days' journey from Janbeyta.
 To its east and north it extends from there, running eastward and bending northward until it cuts across the Nile of al-Habasha and ends at their sea."

 Historians such as Tadeusz Lewicki identified Gazla with the interior highlands of southern Ethiopia, likely inhabited by Cushitic-speaking peoples—possibly early Oromo populations.
 Its location near the sources of the Nile and south of the Abyssinian kingdom situates it between modern-day Bale, Arsi, and Hararghe.
 The references to mineral wealth and proximity to trade centers imply that Gazla was a politically organized and economically connected region.

 The description of Gazla "cutting across the Nile of al-Habasha and ending at their sea" indicates a geographical span from the Ethiopian interior to the Indian Ocean coast.
 This aligns with evidence for early trade routes linking the Ethiopian plateau with ports such as Mogadishu, Marka, and Brava, suggesting that Gazla served as a key corridor of cultural and commercial exchange between the interior and the Zanj coast.

-Eastern Oromo traditions identify Oda Bultum as an important political and religious center emerging as early as the late 12th century (c.
-1193 AD).
-Accounts attribute its rise to the leadership of Harhar Hargaya, while written chronicles such as the Fath Madinat Harar note that a delegation of missionaries led by Sheikh Abadir Umar al-Rida arrived in Harar in 1216 AD.